Talhakhanpi99/gemini-strict-parser-py/README.md

     # In fetch.py, update this line with your actual key if the placeholder fails
     CRYPTOPANIC_API_KEY = "  "
     ```
+3. Ignore Generated Files: Note that the files news.json (the output) and cache.json (the temporary cache) will be generated automatically when you run the script.
+It is highly recommended to list these files in your .gitignore to avoid tracking temporary data.

 ### **2. Execution**